Over 5,500+ deterministic checks plus multi-agent LLM scans, across 14+ frameworks. Including industry-leading Google disciplines — SRE, DORA, SLSA.

 Point Firstlight at a repo.
 It runs the deterministic checks and the LLM dimension analysers against the shared DD rubric.
 You get eight artefacts — every finding cited to a line of code.

-A public repo URL — or a short-lived, fine-grained, read-only GitHub token scoped to one repo.
-On local mode your source never leaves your environment.
+A public repo URL — or a fine-grained GitHub token scoped read-only to one repo, alive just long enough to clone and then dropped.
+On the local backend the source never leaves your environment to begin with.

-Eight artefacts — exec summary, findings with file:line, remediation workbook, AI-agent fix scripts, code-quality report, audit trail, compliance crosswalk, JSON export.
-Yours in minutes.
+Eight of them: technical findings with file:line, executive summary, code-quality report, compliance crosswalk, remediation workbook, AI-agent fix scripts, audit trail, JSON export.
+In minutes, not weeks.

 Every finding mapped to a recognised standard — including Google's own SRE and DORA, evaluated the way Google would.
 And every finding is additionally tagged to SOC 2 Trust Services Criteria and ISO/IEC 27001 Annex A, keyed to your diligence checklist.